 The Company believes, and has been so advised by counsel handling the respective cases, that the Company and Liggett have a number of valid defenses to the claim or claims asserted against them.
 Litigation is subject to many uncertainties, and it is possible that some of these actions could be decided unfavorably.
 An unfavorable outcome of a pending smoking and health case could encourage the commencement of additional similar litigation.
 Recently, there have been a number of adverse regulatory, political and other developments concerning cigarette smoking and the tobacco industry, including the commencement of the purported class actions referred to above.
 These developments generally receive widespread media attention.
 Neither the Company nor Liggett is able to evaluate the effect of these developing matters on pending litigation or the possible commencement of additional litigation.
-(See "Recent Developments in the Cigarette Industry -- Legislation, Regulation and Litigation" and "-- Settlements" above and Note 16 to the Company's Consolidated Financial Statements and Note 8 to the Company's Interim Consolidated Financial Statements.)
+(See "Recent Developments in the Cigarette Industry -- Legislation, Regulation and litigation" and "-- Settlements" above and Note 16 to the Company's Consolidated Financial Statements.)